Nicole-Lu-123/ProgramAnalysis/MILESTONES.md

 - Planned timeline for the remaining days
-  - Nov 21st - Nov 23st: Parse the data, Static and Dynamic analysis (Nicole and Difei)
+  - Nov 21st - Nov 27st: Parse the data, Static (all class name, all method name, all method which contain loops),dependency (inherited class; extend class; A class contains B class..); All comparison between two commit.
+Hope to do Dynamic Analysis ---- (Nicole and Yuxin)
-  - Nov 22nd - Nov 25th: Visualization (Sunny and Tian)
+  - Nov 21nd - Nov 27th: Visualization (Used the stored data) --- (Sunny and Difei)
-  - Nov 26th - Nov 27th: Final user study, Improve the implementation and Test
+  - Nov 27th - Nov 28th: Final user study, Improve the implementation and Test
   - Nov 28th: Preparation of the video, like writing script
   - Nov 29th: Make the video